Diego Díaz (Spanish footballer)

-Diego Díaz Garrido (born 30 December 1968), known simply as Diego, is a Spanish retired footballer who played as a goalkeeper.
+Diego Díaz Garrido (born 30 December 1968), known simply as Diego, is a Spanish former footballer who played as a goalkeeper.

 Club career

 Mainly a backup throughout his entire professional career, Madrid-born Diego played mainly for Atlético Madrid.
 During his late years, he managed to maintain an interesting battle for first-choice with veteran Abel Resino but never really broke into the first team, with his main club or any other.

 In January 1991, Diego served a six-month loan at Sporting de Gijón as replacement for Juan Carlos Ablanedo, severely injured.
 Over the course of seven seasons, he appeared in a total of 61 La Liga games.